craigdsouza/Shikherverma.github.io/_posts/2020-07-28-Thinking-about-data-collection-overview.md

 author: "Craig Dsouza"
 header-img: "img/posts/imis/banner.png"
 comments: true
-tags: [ data, surveys, impact ]
+tags: [ surveys, theory-of-change, sampling ]
-category: "blog"
+category: ["blog","data-how-tos"]
 ---
 Thinking systematically about data collection within organisations in the development space is essential, however it often doesn't get the required attention.
 Data collection may be required to